A Year in Equine Relationship Therapy at Shepherd’s Hill Academy

 They will also progress to refining communication through:

-- Use pressure/release
+• Use pressure/release

-- Further develop their relationship by building trust with their horse
+• Further develop their relationship by building trust with their horse

-- Asking the horse to follow them willingly; with and without a halter
+• Asking the horse to follow them willingly; with and without a halter

-- Asking the horse to go over, under, around or through obstacles willingly with and without a halter on.
+• Asking the horse to go over, under, around or through obstacles willingly with and without a halter on.

 There are a lot of boundaries taught at this stage.
 The horses must know where they should be walking with the student, not too close and not too far, and what behaviors are appropriate while on a lead line.
-This is determined by the student as they make known their preference with pressure-release form of communication.
-Some horses may be timid and afraid, refusing to move or adhere to set boundaries.
-These horses will require more investment in the relationship; promoting empathy, patience, and trust.
-Other horses may be more dominant, providing pushback against command.
-These horses teach the students that trust must be earned.
-They also learn the benefits of perseverance and loyalty.
+This is determined by the student as they make known their preference with a pressure-release form of communication.

 Stage 2: Friendship

 During the friendship stage of equine therapy, the student begins to work towards the mutual emotional relational benefits of physically getting on the horse.
-Horses are not always haltered in the arena.
+The Friendship stage enhances therapeutic progress by focusing on relationship skills such as planning ahead, taking positive healthy risks, exercising faith, showing compassion, relaxing in relationship, empathy and critical thinking.

 Stage 3: Forming a Partnership

-The Partnership stage helps to enhance therapeutic progress by focusing on relationship skills such as critical thinking, confidence, fine tuning communication, good planning, patience, mindfulness, self sacrifice, encouragement.
+This stage begins after the first mount.
+It includes learning proper set up and preparation in tack (bareback pads and side pull) for riding and steering.
+The Partnership stage helps to enhance therapeutic progress by focusing on relationship skills such as critical thinking, confidence, fine tuning communication, good planning, patience, mindfulness, self-sacrifice, encouragement.

 Stage 4: A Stable Relationship